networkimprov/mnm/Rationale.md

 SMTP, the protocol at the root of these problems, originated at a time when the links between Internet sites were slow and intermittent, and the only people using the Internet were friendly researchers in academia and government.
-SMTP cannot cope with the 21st Century, and must be replaced.
+SMTP cannot cope with the 21st Century, and must be phased out.

 _Safer Modern Messaging_